 Photography by Débora Melo.

-As a workshop facilitator, I offer engaging and inclusive sessions for diverse audiences across schools, libraries, festivals, bookshops, and art centers.
-My workshops cater to various age groups and interests, including craft activities, drawing, painting and storytelling workshops for children and adults.
+As a workshop facilitator, I offer engaging and inclusive sessions for diverse audiences in schools, libraries, festivals, bookshops, and art centres.
+My workshops cater to various age groups and interests, including craft activities, drawing, painting, and storytelling workshops for children, young people, and adults with disabilities.

-With training in facilitation, including Train the Trainer delivered by Sharon Devlin (Connections Arts Centre) and Language Explorers training from Mother Tongues, I strive to make all participants feel welcomed and valued.
+Some trainings as a facilitator include Train the Trainer delivered by Sharon Devlin (Connections Arts Centre) and Language Explorers from Mother Tongues.
+I strive to make all participants feel welcomed and valued.

 • The Ark